pterodactyl/documentation/project/terms.md

 **Server** — In this case, a server refers to a running instance that is created by the panel.
 These servers are created on nodes, and you can have multiple servers per node.

+**Docker** — Docker is a platform that lets you separate the application from your infrastructure into isolated, secure containers.

 **Docker Image**  — A Docker image contains everything needed to run a containerized application. (e.g. Java for a Minecraft Server).

 **Container** — Each server will be running inside an isolated container to enforce hardware limitations